LLMozes/LLMozes/README.md

 👋 Hi, I'm Mózes!
-I'm passionate about data analytics and data warehouse development.
+I'm passionate about data engineering and analytics.
 Here's what I do:

 📊 I create Power BI projects to explore and visualize data.
 🗄️ I enjoy learning about data warehouse concepts like ETL and data modeling.